What Is THCA: Is THCA Different From THC?

 THCA Vapes

 THCA vapes work similarly to THCA prerolls; the THCA molecules convert to THC when exposed to heat.
 But this process creates a discreet vapor rather than a loud cloud of smoke.
-Plus, many brands enhance their THCA vapes’ intoxicating effects by formulating their vape juice with complementary psychoactive cannabinoids.
+Plus, many brands enhance their THCA vapes’ overall effects by blending them with complementary cannabinoids.

 How to Use: Most THCA vapes come in disposable vape pens or replaceable vape cartridges.
 When using a vape pen, just take a small puff off the mouthpiece and wait for the effects to set in.
 With a THCA vape cartridge, screw the glass tube on any 510-threaded vape battery and make sure the connection is secure before using.
 THCA vapes elicit effects quickly, much like THCA prerolls.
 So, expect to feel THC’s intoxicating effects in a matter of minutes, if not seconds.